lanacvijic-bfh/surgibot-website/README.md

 ---

-## Privacy & safety
+## ⛑️ Privacy & safety
 - **No real patient data:** vignettes are generated with AI and do not include real patient information.
 - SurgiBot is an **educational training tool** and does **not** provide medical advice.

 ---

-## Project status
+## 🎯 Project status (April 2026)
 SurgiBot is currently in a prototype and proof-of-concept stage.

+Right now, we are conducting an evaluation of SurgiBot with medical students and faculty members.
+In addition, we are implementing the speech-based interaction in the Practice module.
+The new version of SurgiBot should be available by July 2026.

-Planned improvements include:
+Another possible improvements for SurgiBot include:
-- expanded vignette library (more specialties, complexity levels and patients' backgrounds),
+- expanded vignette library (more surgical specialties, complexity levels and patients' backgrounds),
 - validation of patient vignettes by experienced surgeons and educators,
-- implementation of speech-based interaction in the Practice module,
 - implementation of avatars that represent patients' emotions and reactions in the Practice module,
 - progress tracking and reflective learning prompts for surgical residents.
 ---

-## Acknowledgments
+## ✅ Acknowledgments
 Designed & developed by **Lana Cvijic**.
 Thanks to the surgeons and patients' representatives who contributed with their expertise and lived experience to co-create SurgiBot.

 ---

-## Contact
+## 📩 Contact
-If you are interested for collaboration and testing of the platform you can reach out via the email: lana.cvijic@bfh.ch
+If you are interested for collaboration and testing of the platform you can reach out via the email: ***lana.cvijic@bfh.ch***